faizahkureshi232/portfolio123/content/pages/projects/project-one.md

   This project is a super cool, scaled-down version of Ray-Ban smart glasses—minus the actual glasses (because who needs those, right?).
 While it might be hard to believe I pulled this off, I had a little help from my talented friend.
-But hey, I was the one directing the show, brainstorming ideas, and making sure everything came together perfectly.
+But hey, I was the one directing the show.
 So yes, this project has my vision (pun intended) written all over it!
 featuredImage:
   type: ImageBlock